-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 form(action=`/note/${note.slug}` method='PUT').note-form#note-form

-The JavaScript on the client
+The JavaScript on the Client

-To create and update notes we use the Ajax functionality of jQuery.
-Although this is not strictly necessary, I feel it provides a better experience for the user.
+To create and update notes, we’ll use some JavaScript, both to show/hide a modal with a form, and to submit the requests via Ajax.
+Although this is not strictly necessary, we feel it provides a better experience for the user.

 This is the content of our